ibm-cloud-docs/watsonx-ai-saas-automation/plan.md

 You should use {{site.data.keyword.cloud_notm}} projects as a deployment option.
 Projects are designed with infrastructure as code and compliance in mind to help ensure that your projects are managed, secure, and always compliant.
 For more information, see [Learn about IaC deployments with projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).

-The {{site.data.keyword.Bluemix_notm}} account where your project is located might be different than the {{site.data.keyword.Bluemix_notm}} target account where you are going to install the Watsonx.ai SaaS with Assistant and Governance deployable architecture.
+The {{site.data.keyword.Bluemix_notm}} account where your project is located might be different than the {{site.data.keyword.Bluemix_notm}} target account where you are going to install the Cloud foundation for AI ops and governance with watsonx deployable architecture.
 The following information refers to the permissions you must have in the project account to create a project and create project tools resources within the account.
 Make sure that you have the following access:

 - The Editor role on the Projects service
 - The Editor and Manager role on the {{site.data.keyword.bpshort}} service